-At the end of the second visit, the evaluation team delivers the oral report, presenting their preliminary findings, firstly to the rector alone and then in a meeting with members of the institutional community.
-The institution is responsible for deciding who to invite to this presentation, but it should usually include at least the self-evaluation group and those who were interviewed by the team during the two visits.
+At the end of the site visit, the evaluation team delivers the oral report, presenting their preliminary findings, firstly to the rector alone and then in a meeting with members of the institutional community.
+The institution is responsible for deciding who to invite to this presentation, but it should usually include at least the self-evaluation group and those who were interviewed by the team during the online meetings and site visit.